browserengineering/book/book/scheduling.md

 [designed-for]: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#improving_scrolling_performance_with_passive_listeners

 [^not-supported]: Our browser doesn't support any of these features, so it doesn't run into these difficulties.
-That's also a strategy;
-until 2020, Chromium-based browsers on Android, for example, did not support `background-attachment: fixed`.
+That's also a strategy.
+For example, until 2020, Chromium-based browsers on Android did not support `background-attachment: fixed`.

 Threaded style and layout